camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 # Logging

 The DMN engine uses [SLF4J] as logging API.
 The `camunda-dmn-engine` artifact does not have a dependency to any of the existing [SLF4J] backends.
-This means you can choose which backend you want to use.
-One example would be [LOGBack], or if you want to use Java util logging you could use the `slf4j-jdk14` artifact.
+This means that you can choose which backend you want to use.
+One example would be [LOGBack], or if you want to use Java util logging, you could use the `slf4j-jdk14` artifact.
-For more information on how to configure and use SLF4J please referee to the [user manual].
+For more information on how to configure and use SLF4J, please refer to the [user manual].